International Student Eligibility

 To maintain your status, please be aware of these regulations.

-Saint Mary’s is required to report to United States Immigration and Customs Enforcement through SEVIS (Student and Exchange Visitor Information System).
+Saint Mary’s is required to report to U.S. Immigration and Customs Enforcement through SEVIS.

 The following information for F-1 students is required to be reported by the school: